code-423n4/docs/roles/wardens/submission-policy.md

 ### Automated findings considered known issues

-- At the start of each contest, Code4rena runs a [Bot Race]() [LINK TK] where wardens compete to see whose AI-driven bot can create the highest quality and most thorough audit report.
+- At the start of each contest, Code4rena runs a [Bot Race](https://www.code4rena.com/register/bot) where wardens compete to see whose AI-driven bot can create the highest quality and most thorough audit report.
 - The winning report is shared with all C4 wardens within 24 hours of the contest start time, both in the contest repo and in the contest's Discord channel.
 - All findings in the winning Bot Report will be declared publicly known issues, and therefore ineligible for awards.